 - Identifying and managing risks is a main part of REACH

-- Special rules apply to Substances of Very High Concern (SVHCs)
+- Special rules apply to Substances of Very High Concern (SVHCs), with an enhanced obligation to update dossiers immediately upon identification

 Understanding REACH Regulation